Brooke Freeman: Storyline development

 When Brooke first arrives she tried to romance Chris Warner (Michael Galvin).
 Allen thought it was "hilarious" that she got to chase "doctor love" around.
 One of Brooke's first relationships was with Ethan Pierce (Owen Black).
 Black told The Sunday Star-Times that he had a good working relationship with Allen, which helped them successfully perform many "big pashing scenes."
 When Black was written out of the serial, his character Ethan was forced to run away.
 Brooke pleaded to run away with him, but Ethan prevented her from leaving with him.
 Black said that Brooke was always "the one" for Ethan.
 He concluded that Ethan just wanted to protect her as "he sees the wolf closing in on him and he was just getting out."
 After Ethan was murdered, Brooke found out she did not know his true self.
 Brooke was distraught and purposely walked into a road filled with busy traffic.
 Allen said she sympathised with the way Brooke felt because the situation is easy to relate to.
 She added that because Brooke trusted Ethan and he let her down, she is left "questioning her whole view on the world."
 Brooke makes an enemy in Ethan's girlfriend Alice Piper (Toni Potter) and they later have a cat fight.
 The scenes were described as "impromptu and embarrassing for both girls."
 Allen and Potter had fun filming the scenes which involved much hair-pulling and slapping.
 Brooke later starts a relationship with TK Samuels (Benjamin Mitchell).
 Brooke played her vulnerable side to appeal to TK's morality.
-Allen revealed that Brooke does not "stay all that grounded about the relationship" and she that she became uncertain about her position as his girlfriend.
+Allen revealed that Brooke does not "stay all that grounded about the relationship" and that she became uncertain about her position as his girlfriend.
 She added that there was an element of "craziness" to the storyline.
 Brooke "proved too needy" for TK, so he ended their romance.